 An employee injured on the job can take up to three (3) months job protected unpaid leave for an approved Workers’ Compensation injury.
 The employee can choose to be paid accrued sick, vacation or compensation time in any increments they choose while receiving payment from the State Insurance Fund.
 Should an employee choose to do so, it is the employee’s responsibility to complete a leave slip indicating Worker's Compensation and type of accrued hours used, and then submit it to the Payroll Manager.

 Membership in the Public Employee Retirement System of Idaho (PERSI) is mandatory for all full-time regular staff.
 Contributions are payroll deducted.
 Employee and employer contributions are required on all earnings.
 This system requires a five-year vesting and allows transfer within the State of Idaho system.

 There are two Optional Retirement Plans (ORPs) available for instructional and administrative employees.
 These are defined contribution plans administered by either TIAA-CREF or VALIC.
 Upon hire, these employees must choose one of the ORPs to serve as their retirement carrier or they may choose to stay with PERSI if already vested in that plan.
 Contributions are made by the College and the employee.
 Investment choices are the responsibility of the employee, and the plans are portable.
 Further details on the Retirement System may be obtained from the Payroll Manager.

 The College is required by Idaho Code to pay PERSI a percentage of an employee's payroll.
-This provides a benefit to qualified retiring employees, whereby an amount equivalent to one-half the dollar value of accumulated sick leave at time of retirement (a total of 600 hours maximum at current hourly rate upon retirement) would be credited to an account with PERSI and used to pay health insurance premiums for the retired employee enrolled in the retiree health plan.
+This provides a benefit to qualified retiring employees (PERSI and ORP), whereby an amount equivalent to one-half the dollar value of accumulated sick leave at time of retirement (up to a total of 600 hours maximum at current hourly rate upon retirement) would be credited to an account with PERSI and used to pay health insurance premiums for the retired employee enrolled in the retiree health plan or Medicare supplement.
 See the Payroll Manager for more information.

 CSI provides pre-tax payroll deduction for employees who participate in certain Tax Sheltered Annuity (403B) Plans or Deferred Compensation (457) Plans.